AdaCore/spark2014/docs/ug/source/how_to_use_gnatprove_in_a_team.rst

 contract.
 This allows to place a justification for a check message issued by
 |GNATprove| either on the spec when it is relevant for callers:

+As a point of caution, the following placements of pragma Annotate will apply the pragma to a possibly large range of source lines:

+* when the pragma appears in a statement list after a block, it will apply to the entire block (e.g. an if statement including all branches, or a loop including the loop body).
+* when the pragma appears directly after a subprogram body, it will apply to the entire body and the spec of the subprogram.

+Users should take care to not justify checks which were not intended to be justified, when placing pragma Annotate in such places.

 .. literalinclude:: ../gnatprove_by_example/examples/justifications.ads
    :language: ada
    :lines: 4-7